gfazioli/gfazioli/README.md

 </div>

 > [!NOTE]
-> I began developing in 1983, which were amazing years!
-Initially, I worked on design and graphic applications using the Commodore Vic-20, Commodore 64, Commodore 128, Amiga 1000, 500, and 2000.
-I loved developing in Assembly, specifically with the Z-80, 6510, 6520, 8086, 80×86, and Motorola 680xx series.<br/><br/>
+> I started developing in 1983, which was an amazing time!
+At first, I worked on design and graphic applications using the Commodore Vic-20, Commodore 64, Commodore 128, and Amiga 1000, 500, and 2000.
+I loved programming in Assembly, particularly with the Z-80, 6510, 6520, 8086, 80×86, and Motorola 680xx series.<br/><br/>
-> I then worked as a program developer for a telecommunications company, using C/C++ (Digital Unix and Sun OS), PHP, Microsoft Visual Basic, Microsoft Visual C++, and Macromedia ActionScript.
-After about 7 years, I became a freelancer and decided to work independently.<br/><br/>
+> Later, I worked as a program developer for a telecommunications company, using C/C++ (Digital Unix and Sun OS), PHP, Microsoft Visual Basic, Microsoft Visual C++, and Macromedia ActionScript.
+After about seven years, I became a freelancer and decided to work independently.<br/><br/>
-> So I started my own company and served as the CTO.
+> Eventually, I started my own company and served as the CTO.

 > [!TIP]
 > I am the Lead Developer on the Cloud team at [Namecheap](https://namecheap.com).
 I enjoy working with ReactJS, TypeScript, and NextJS.